 Prostate cancer screening: Should you get a PSA test?

-Ultimately, whether you have a PSA test is something you should decide after discussing it with your doctor, considering your risk factors and weighing your personal preferences.
+Ultimately, whether to have prostate cancer screening is something you should decide after discussing it with your doctor, considering your risk factors and weighing your personal preferences.

-Here's more information to help you prepare for a conversation with your doctor about PSA testing.
+Here's information to help you prepare for a conversation with your doctor.

 The prostate gland is located just below the bladder in men and surrounds the top portion of the tube that drains urine from the bladder (urethra).
 The prostate's primary function is to produce the fluid that nourishes and transports sperm (seminal fluid).